AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 1. Click the **MENU** button from the device's remote and scroll down to **System** from the left navigation bar.
 1. Scroll down and select the **Play via** option and change it to **URL Launcher** option.
    ![image](/help/user-guide/assets/tizen/rms-2.png)
-1. Once the URL Launcher is set, press the **Home** button from your remote.
+1. When the URL Launcher is set, press the **Home** button from your remote.
 1. Navigate to the **URL Launcher Settings** and enter the IP address of your localhost server and click **Done**.

    >[!NOTE]